Comparison Operators

 Greater / Less Than (or Equal To)

-We can apply the > (greater than), < (less than), >= (greater than or equal to) and <= (less than or equal to) operators to specify that the value of a field should fall within a particular range.
+(less than or equal to) operators to specify that the value of a field should fall within a particular range.

-This query will match all Articles published to “*.nytimes.*” since Mar 1, 2022:
+This query will match all Articles published to โ*.nytimes.*โ since Mar 1, 2022:

 type:Article date>='2022-03-01' pageUrl:"nytimes" sortBy:date